§ Topological groups and languages

 I found this very interesting, because he's vieweing this from the

-"topology of computation" lens, where the existence of null
+"topology of computation" lens, where the existence of null means that

 the identity element is isolated.
 Now since it is a topological group (group